Back to Blog

 If you have a free night cert and have been holding off because the top-up math didn't feel worth it, it's worth running the numbers again.

-For the full property-by-property breakdown, including availability data and geographic analysis, read our complete analysis.
+For the full property-by-property breakdown, including availability data, geographic analysis, and the detailed two-month price comparison, read our complete analysis.

 Related Articles